cakemanager/cakephp-utils/docs/behaviors/uploadable.md

 > Note: When the uploaded file has the same name (and extension) as the previous file, it will be overridden.

+> Note: This feature is not implemented properly yet!

 ### Remove File On Delete